FODMAPs: FOS, GOS & Mannitol

 FODMAPs Beyond the Basics

 In the FoodMarble app, you’ll notice we provide direct testing for Lactose, Fructose, Sorbitol, and Inulin.
-But these aren’t the only FODMAPs that can cause fermentation in your gut.
+But these aren’t the only FODMAPs that can cause fermentation in your gut — and symptoms can sometimes be linked to others too.

 Other key FODMAPs include:

-In the food library, you can use filters to explore foods that contain these additional FODMAPs.
+👉 You can use the filters in our food library to explore which foods contain these additional FODMAPs.

 While we don’t currently offer testing packets for them, it’s still possible to explore your response by completing a custom challenge using foods that naturally contain these compounds.
 This can help uncover important insights into your unique digestive patterns.